JinA0218/JinA0218.github.io/_pages/about.md

 🌱 I lived in US(New York), Hong Kong, South Korea(Seoul, Daejeon) and I love building connections with people from diverse backgrounds.
 Happy to connect!😊

 # 🔥 News
+- *2024.05*, &nbsp;🎉 Approved as the top 2 CS undergrad student to get supported by the [URP Program(Creative Research)](https://engineering.kaist.ac.kr/content?menu=61)!
 - *2024.05*, &nbsp;🎉 One paper **submitted** to **NeurIPS 2024**!
 - *2024.05*, &nbsp;📢 One paper was successfully **presented** at **ICLR 2024**.
 - *2024.03*, &nbsp;🏅 Received **College of Engineering Leadership Award (Research Excellence)** from KAIST.